chetan/simplecov-console/README.md

 NO_COLOR=1 rake test
 ```

+### Maximum Rows Displayed

+By default, a maximum of 15 files with the worst coverage are displayed in the report.
+You can override this limit by setting the `MAX_ROWS` environment variable, or setting `SimpleCov::Formatter::Console.max_rows = (number)` in your test helper.
+Setting a value of `-1` or `nil` will show all of the files.

 ### Table options

 In some cases, you may need to pass some options to `TerminalTable.new`.
 For example, if the filenames are